Frequently Asked Questions

 What can I expect from a performance standpoint?

 The sucess of any of the Weatherstone Capital Management programs are best reviewed over a complete market cycle.
 This typically includes both a bear and bull market or a series of years, typically 3-6 years.
-This provide opportunity to evaluate the performance during both good and bad times and make a more informed decision about its effectiveness.
+This provides an opportunity to evaluate the performance during both good and bad times and make a more informed decision about its effectiveness.
 Typically as a new portfolio is placed into a strategy it can be significantly influenced by the market direction.
 There needs to be sufficient time provided to allow the strategy and management to make a marked difference.
 A short period to evaluate a new strategy is not indicitive of how it will perform over a complete market cycle.
 Due to the nature of tactical management that seeks to avoid large losses in portfolios, there will be times when on a short-term basis they lag market returns in a strong bull market rally.
 This is to be expected.
 However, a more noticable difference can be seen as a bull market gives way to a bear market and the portfolios maintain a larger portion of the principal which in the end makes a greater difference for investors who are seeking consistent returns to fund retirement dreams.